ghostrong/snack/linux/ssh.md

 * `chmod 644 .ssh/authorized_keys` on remote server (if first use)
 * copy the content of *.ssh/id_rsa.pub* on your local machine, paste it to *.ssh/authorized_keys* of remote server

-Now you can login to the remote server without type the passwd.
+Now you can login to the remote server without typing the passwd.